Assemblies In .NET Application

 /l: List

-Note: Assemblies deployed in the GAC must have a strong name.
+Note.
+Assemblies deployed in the GAC must have a strong name.
 When an assembly is added to the global assembly cache, integrity checks are performed on all files that make up the assembly.

-What a Strong Name is?
+What a strong name is?

-When an assembly created by using Name + Version + Public Key then it's called a strong name
+When an assembly is created by using Name + Version + Public Key then it's called a strong name

 3. Public Key: A public key is a key through which GAC can identify the assembly.
 As we know GAC contains all the assembly so to identify uniquely GAC uses this public key.

+You can ensure that a name is globally unique by signing an assembly with a strong name.
+In particular, strong names satisfy the following requirements, Strong names guarantee the name's uniqueness by relying on unique key pairs.
+No one can generate the same assembly name that you can.
+Strong names protect the version lineage of an assembly.
 A strong name can ensure that no one can produce a subsequent version of your assembly.
 Users can be sure that a version of the assembly they are loading comes from the same publisher who created the version the application was built with.
+Strong names provide a strong integrity check.
+Passing the .NET Framework security checks guarantees that the contents of the assembly have not been changed since it was built.

-Generating a Public Key
+Generating a public key

 To sign an assembly with a strong name, you must have a public key pair.
 This public cryptographic key pair is used during compilation, to create a strong-named assembly.
-You can create a key pair using the Strong Name tool (Sn.exe) from the visual studio command prompt, like the following:
+You can create a key pair using the Strong Name tool (Sn.exe) from the Visual Studio command prompt, like the following.

 sn -k <file name>